Bradley-Hower/reading-notes/course-301/class-03.md

 **In the video, what is the first step that the developer does to pass functions between components?**

-In the video, the developer passes the increment function down to the person level.
+In the video, the developer creates an arrow function, "Increment", at the App level which mirrors the state object.
+This function can then be used at the person level.

 **In your own words, what does the increment function do?**